 Can there really be a PiggyBank with no withdrawal fee?
 What happened to "imbibing discipline in users to enable them to save"?

-Being a concerned user, I reached out to one of the co-founders (even before I read the full offering of PiggyFlex).
+Being a concerned user, I reached out to one of the co-founders seeking clarification.
 The conversation went thus:

-While I was trying to come to terms with that, he adds: "PiggyFlex is derived.
-You can only get money into it when you have saved (worked hard for it)...not at random."
+While I was trying to come to terms with that, he adds, "PiggyFlex is derived.
+You can only get money into it when you have money saved in your piggybank...".

 "Ah, bingo!", I thought to myself.
-You need to have money in your PiggyBank savings account before you can move money to your flex account.
+You need to have money in your PiggyBank savings account before you can move money to your PiggyFlex account.

 In my opinion, PiggyFlex comes with just one unique selling point that is enabling peer-to-peer (P2P) transfers.